python/cpython/Doc/library/curses.rst

 .. function:: unctrl(ch)

-   Return a byte string which is a printable representation of the character *ch*.
+   Return a bytes object which is a printable representation of the character *ch*.
    Control characters are represented as a caret followed by the character, for example as ``b'^C'``.
 Printing characters are left as they are.